-ii.
 BNT112 in prostate cancer.

-A first-in-human Phase 1/2 clinical trial (NCT04382898) to evaluate safety, immunogenicity and preliminary efficacy of BNT112 (RNA-LPX encoding 5 different prostate differentiation antigens) monotherapy and in combination with cemiplimab is ongoing in patients with metastatic castration resistant prostate cancer and in patients with high-risk localized prostate cancer who are eligible for treatment with androgen deprivation therapy followed by radical prostatectomy.
+• A first-in-human Phase 1/2a, open-label dose titration and expansion clinical trial (NCT04382898) to evaluate the safety, immunogenicity and preliminary efficacy of BNT112 monotherapy and in combination with cemiplimab in patients with metastatic castration resistant prostate cancer, or mCRPC, and high-risk localized prostate cancer, or LPC, who are eligible for treatment with androgen deprivation therapy, or ADT, followed by radical prostatectomy has been discontinued and the follow-up period ended in January 2024.
+Final data of the trial are being gathered and evaluated and are expected to be compiled into a clinical study report.

-iii.
-BNT113 in HPV16+ head and neck cancer.
+BNT113 in Human Papilloma Virus, or HPV16+ head and neck cancer.

-A randomized Phase 2 clinical trial (NCT04534205) evaluating BNT113 (encoding E6 and E7 proteins of HPV16) in combination with pembrolizumab (Merck's Keytruda) versus pembrolizumab monotherapy as a first-line treatment in patients with unresectable recurrent or metastatic HPV16+ head and neck squamous cell carcinoma expressing PD-L1 is ongoing.
+• A global, randomized Phase 2 clinical trial (NCT04534205) evaluating BNT113 in combination with pembrolizumab (Merck & Co., Inc.'s Keytruda) versus pembrolizumab monotherapy as a first-line treatment in patients with unresectable recurrent or metastatic HPV16+ head and neck squamous cell carcinoma expressing PD-L1 is ongoing.
+Part A comprises the completed non-randomized run-in portion designed to demonstrate the safety of the combination of BNT113 and pembrolizumab.
+Part B is the randomized portion of the trial designed to generate efficacy and safety data and which is recruiting patients.
+The trial plans to enroll a total of 285 participants.